David Commits Adultery with Bathsheba, 1-26

 “The ark” – It is remarkable that Uriah, a Hittite, should mention the symbol of the covenant before all else.

 ‘The narratives about David…abound in irony.
 For example, the faithful Uriah unknowingly honors a king who has been unfaithful to him; Uriah retains his ritual purity during warfare by refraining from sexual intercourse during time of war, only to be sent to his death in battle by a king who enjoyed sexual congress with Uriah’s wife instead of going to the battle.’
 (EDBT)

 Uriah will pay a high price for his loyalty.

-2 Sam 11:14 In the morning David wrote a letter to Joab and sent it with Uriah.
+11:14 In the morning David wrote a letter to Joab and sent it with Uriah.
 11:15 In the letter he wrote: “Station Uriah in the thick of the battle and then withdraw from him so he will be cut down and killed.”

 ‘Adulteries often occasion murders, and one wickedness is sought to be covered by another.
 The beginnings of sin are much to be dreaded; for who knows where they will end?’
 (MHCC)

 Until this point David hoped that his adultery could remain hidden, and that the unborn child would be accepted as Uriah’s.